Mary Jane Irwin: Career

-In late 1993, Irwin worked in the area of resource constrained systems design including embedded systems that have limited battery life and limited memory space and sensor network systems that have extremely limited resources.
+In late 1993, Irwin worked in the area of resource-constrained systems design, including embedded systems that have limited battery life and limited memory space and sensor network systems with extremely limited resources.
 With colleagues she developed an architectural level power simulator, SimplePower.

 Irwin's recent work is in mixed technology circuits.

-On October 1, 2019 the IEEE CEDA and ESD Alliance announced that Mary Jane Irwin will receive the 2019 Phil Kaufman Award, the EDA Industry's highest honor.
-She will be the first woman to receive the award.
+On October 1, 2019, the Institute of Electrical and Electronics Engineers (IEEE), Council on Electronic Design Automation (CEDA), and Electronic System Design (ESD) Alliance announced that Irwin would receive the 2019 Phil Kaufman Award—the electronic design automation industry's highest honor—making her the first woman to receive the award.
+In 2024, she was awarded the Gustav Robert Kirchhoff Award.

-Service to the Computing Community
+Other positions

-Irwin has extensive service to the Computer Science research community.
-She is a member of the Board on Army Science and Technology, of ACM's Fellows Selection Committee, of Microsoft Research's External Research Advisory Board, and of NAE's Committee on Membership (Chair for the Class of 2012).
-Previously she served as a founding co-Editor-in-Chief of ACM's Journal on Emerging Technologies in Computing Systems and as Editor-in-Chief of ACM's Transactions on the Design Automation of Electronic Systems, as an elected member of the CRA's Board of Directors, of the IEEE Computer Society's Board of Governors, of ACM's Council, and as Vice President of ACM.
-She was also a long-time board member of CRA-W, the CRA's Committee on the Status of Women, where she is now a member emerita.
+Irwin is a member of the Board on Army Science and Technology, of the Association for Computing Machinery's (ACM) Fellows Selection Committee, of Microsoft Research's External Research Advisory Board, and of the National Academy of Engineering's Committee on Membership (Chair for the Class of 2012).
+Previously, she served as a founding co-editor-in-chief of ACM's Journal on Emerging Technologies in Computing Systems and as editor-in-chief of ACM's Transactions on the Design Automation of Electronic Systems, as an elected member of the Computing Research Association's Board of Directors, of the IEEE Computer Society's Board of Governors, of ACM's Council, and as Vice President of ACM.
+She was also a long-time board member of the Committee on Widening Participation in Computing Research (CRA-W), the CRA's Committee on the Status of Women, where she is now a member emerita.

 Personal life

-Mary Jane Irwin was married in July 1966.
-She and her husband of 55 years have one son, John, who is also a computer scientist, and two grandchildren, Kai and Milo.
+Irwin was married in July 1966.
+She and her husband have one son, John, who is also a computer scientist, and two grandchildren, Kai and Milo.